 The most obvious biblical refutation of Dr Ling’s assertion that conception and fertilisation are the same thing is to point out that the humanity of the Lord Jesus Christ was not created by fertilisation – however, He was conceived.
 Conception and fertilisation are not the same thing.

 The next thing to notice is that the consistent biblical idea of ‘conceive/conception’ is that the mother conceives the child Gen 4:1,17; et passim.
-Obvious – but completely overlooked by Dr Ling and in most discussions of the subject.
+Obvious, once stated – but completely overlooked by Dr Ling and in most discussions of the subject.
 Conception is a comment about the mother’s state, not about the stage of embryo development.
 Conception is to be with child, to be pregnant 2Samuel 11:5.
 To equate fertilisation with conception is to confuse two completely different issues.
 Thus we can say that the Lord Jesus Christ was ‘conceived’ by His mother Mary, but no egg was fertilised.

 Elizabeth conceived John the Baptist Lk 1:24,36 and Mary conceived Jesus Lk 1:31; 2:21.
 The Greek word sullambano means “to take hold of, seize, capture, catch’.
 Various Hebrew and Greek words are translated ‘conceive’ but exegesis and analysis shows that the general idea is that the womb ‘takes hold of’ the blastocyst (the technical term for development at the stage of implantation) so that the mother is “with child” or becomes pregnant.
 Shortly after this she becomes aware that she is with child.
 By this stage, God has breathed the human soul into the conceived child.
 The obvious ‘discontinuous’ events which makes the difference are implantation sullambano and ensoulment Gen 2:7.

 “Behold, thou shalt conceive in thy womb” Lk 1:31 – I mention this text just for completeness, and I note in passing that implantation takes place in the womb but fertilisation takes place in the fallopian tubes.

 It will not help the Christian cause to keep peddling this unbiblical, traducian, theology.
 It lost us the debate in the 1980s and it will not win the debate in the 21st century.